 Readers not tied to publishers

 Today’s online users, particularly casual newsreaders, increasingly receive news from direct referrals and links from their social networks.
 Only approximately one quarter of casual newsreaders, who comprise most of Americans, say they trust a few news sources more than others.
 In contrast, two-thirds of hard-core newsreaders feel that way, which indicates the value of trustworthy sources remains high for at least a small segment of consumers.
 Furthermore, people increasingly consume news from multiple sources.
 A 2008 Pew Research Center survey asked news consumers to list their most frequented online news sites.
 The results mostly included portals and TV news sites, yet revealed considerable fragmentation across the board.
 Only eight websites were mentioned by more than 2% of respondents.
-Only Google and Yahoo! ncreased their perceived trustworthiness as news sources, compared to center’s 2006 survey.
+Only Google and Yahoo! increased their perceived trustworthiness as news sources, compared to center’s 2006 survey.

 As a result, publication-centered news may continue to face greater challenges in turning readers’ fragmenting attention into a steady return of visits.
 Michael Hirschorn went as far as saying that, “The Internet has done much to encourage lazy news consumption, while virtually eradicating the meaningful distinctions among newspaper brands.”